Fire Safety Policies

 Effects of exposure to CO

 Carbon monoxide replaces oxygen in the bloodstream.
-Individuals suffering from CO poisoning effectively suffocate, since even though their breathing is unhindered, they cannot get enough oxygen into the bloodstream.
-Mild CO poisoning (e.g. exposure to a concentration higher than 400 parts per million for 2-3 hours) feels like the flu, with symptoms including fatigue, nausea, vomiting and headaches.
-Higher exposure can result in disorientation, severe headaches, difficulty breathing and ultimately death.
+Individuals suffering from CO poisoning effectively suffocate because, though their breathing is unhindered, they cannot get enough oxygen into the bloodstream.
+Mild CO poisoning (e.g. exposure to a concentration higher than 400 parts per million for 2-3 hours) feels like the flu, with symptoms including fatigue, nausea, vomiting, and headaches.
+Higher exposure can result in disorientation, severe headaches, difficulty breathing, and ultimately death.

 How a CO detector works